Clean up and new life for the site

 Screening of the crushed product at 1mm ahead of a gravity pre-concentration circuit consisting of jigs and spirals to produce a pre-concentrate

-Stages 1 and 2 in the processing will result in most of the initial feed to the plant being discarded as a clean waste product, leaving only a small percentage of feed material going on to be treated in Stage 3.
-The inert and drained waste product produced at the end of Stage 2 will be mixed with the waste rock from the mine in the new waste storage facility developed at the site.
-There will be no tailings dam required at the site.
+Stages 1 and 2 in the processing results in most of the initial feed to the plant being discarded as a clean waste product, leaving only a small percentage of feed material going on to be treated in Stage 3.
+The inert and drained waste product produced at the end of Stage 2 is mixed with the waste rock from the mine in the waste storage facility developed at the site.
+There is no tailings dam required at the site.

-Water used in the process plant will be recycled in closed circuit to prevent wastage and loss of the water resource.
+Water used in the process plant is recycled in closed circuit to prevent wastage and loss of the water resource.